 They should.
-According to the Association for Talent Development (ATD), companies that provide comprehensive training programs experience 24% higher profit margins.¹ Not only that, but a great employee training program can enhance satisfaction rates and significantly boost productivity.
+According to the Association for Talent Development (ATD), companies that provide comprehensive training programs experience 24% higher profit margins.¹ Not only that, but a great employee training program and a great corporate LMS can enhance satisfaction rates and significantly boost productivity.

 Let’s look at some of the key components your organization will need to implement an effective training program that puts them on the right path to seeing business benefits.

 5 Components of a Great Employee Training Program

 The average person’s attention span is only eight seconds.² Microlearning allows employers to deliver short, specific bursts of content that hold employee’s interest.
 Here are four microlearning requirements that can be used to create more effective training programs: